DolmaengC/DolmaengC.github.io/content/recoder/index.md

 **Tree Copier**

 - Designed for any non-terminal symbol in the grammer of edits to choose a subtree in the local context
-- Nueral component (a pointer network)
+- Neural component (a pointer network)
 - The logic component resets  𝜽 to −∞ if the root symbol of the corresponding subtree is different from the symbol being expanded.
 - Normalized via softmax